 Dish soap neutralizes the hyphae and stops them from growing and doesn’t cause any harm to your turfgrass or garden.

 You can make a dish soap mushroom killer solution by mixing dish soap with three gallons of water and pouring the solution over the mushrooms.
+It is recommended that you aerate the soil around the mushrooms before applying the solution.

 Make sure you pour the solution deep into the soil so that it disrupts the life cycle of the underground fungus.
 You may have to repeat this process two to three times a week to see a considerable reduction in mushroom colonies.